StevenTammen/bibledocs.org/content/about-the-site.md

 Contributing to others without any middlemen also allows you to directly see where your financial support is being used (contrast again charities proper).
 For us as Christians, spiritual ends are far more important than material ones; we are not here to ease economic distress, but to share the gospel that people might be saved, and to help them grow in the truth thereafter.
 Money that goes towards these spiritual ends is in truth much more important.

-For this reason, I find it best to prioritize giving money to Christians who are legitimately in need of aid due to difficult material circumstances, and especially to Christians who are in need of money to help support their service to the body of Christ (by freeing up their time to do ministry, for example).
+For this reason, I find it best to prioritize giving money to Christians who are legitimately in need of aid due to difficult material circumstances, and especially to Christians who are in need of money to help support their service to the Body of Christ (by freeing up their time to do ministry, for example).
 In-line with the above discussion of the truth's role in our giving, Bible teachers going about things the right way should be priority #1 in terms of people we support.

 Towards these ends: